US STOCKS-Wall St flat after leftists win Greek elections

 By Ryan Vlastelica

-The Syriza party looked set to take on Greece’s international lenders, with leader Alexis Tsipras pledging to end five years of austerity and renegotiate Greece’s debt agreements.
-Potential conflicts with other euro zone governments could put more strain on the currency bloc.
+The leftist Syriza party looked set to take on Greece’s international lenders, with leader Alexis Tsipras pledging to end five years of austerity and renegotiate Greece’s debt agreements.
+Investors were concerned that potential conflicts with other euro zone governments could put more strain on the currency bloc.

 The German government said a third debt restructuring was out of the question for Greece, though it opened the door to a possible extension of the country’s current bailout program.